al6x/nim/mono/docs/templates.md

   """.dedent.trim
 ```

-There's simple version of Component, when you don't need the State, to simplify the code the
-proc could be used as Component, but it will be stateless:
+Stateless Component, there's simple version of omponent, when you don't need the state, proc could be used, but it will be stateless:

 ```Nim
 test "el proc component":